 #5: Copywriting is content.
 Content isn’t necessarily copywriting.

-While copywriting incorporates content writing skills to craft a sales message, we can’t agree that content writing is copywriting if it isn’t driving people towards making a purchase, subscription, or sign-up decision.
+While copywriting incorporates content writing skills to craft a sales message, we can’t agree that content writing is copywriting if it isn’t driving people toward making a purchase, subscription, or sign-up decision.

 Content writing is creative, engaging, and informative and could be shared.
-Copywriting is focused mainly on generating sales.
+Meanwhile, copywriting is focused mainly on generating sales.